-- Thread guide plate Pass the thread under the thread guide plate. - 2 Thread guide cover Pass the thread behind the thread guide cover when threading the upper thread. - Spool pin Place a spool of thread on the spool pin. - Bobbin winding thread guide and pretension disk Pass the thread under this thread guide and around the pretension disk when winding the bobbin thread. - 5 Top cover Open the top cover to place the spool of thread on the spool pin. - Bobbin winder Use the bobbin winder when winding the bobbin. - 7 Operation panel Use for stitch selection and various stitch functions. (page 13) - Knee lifter mounting slot Insert the knee lifter into the knee lifter mounting slot. - Operation buttons and sewing speed controller Use these buttons and the slide to operate the sewing machine. (page 12)
+1 Thread guide plate

+Pass the thread under the thread guide plate.

+- 2 Thread guide cover Pass the thread behind the thread guide cover when threading the upper thread. - 3 Spool pin

+Place a spool of thread on the spool pin.

+- 4 Bobbin winding thread guide and pretension disk Pass the thread under this thread guide and around the pretension disk when winding the bobbin thread. - (5) Top cover Open the top cover to place the spool of thread on the - spool pin.

+(6) Bobbin winder Use the bobbin winder when winding the bobbin.

+- 7 Operation panel Use for stitch selection and various stitch functions. (page 13) - Insert the knee lifter mounting slot.
+Insert the knee lifter into the knee lifter mounting slot. - 3 Operation buttons and sewing speed controller Use these buttons and the slide to operate the sewing machine. (page 12)

-- Flat bed attachment with accessory compartment Store presser feet and bobbins in the accessory compartment of the flat bed attachment.
-When sewing cylindrical pieces, remove the flat bed attachment. - 1 Thread cutter Pass the threads through the thread cutter to cut them. - Needle threader lever Use the needle threader to thread the needle. - Thread take-up lever check window Look through the window to check the position of the take-up lever. - Thread tension dial Use the thread tension dial to adjust the tension of the upper thread.
+- In Flat bed attachment with accessory compartment Store presser feet and bobbins in the accessory compartment of the flat bed attachment.
+When sewing cylindrical pieces, remove the flat bed attachment. - 1 Thread cutter - Pass the threads through the thread cutter to cut them. - Needle threader leverUse the needle threader to thread the needle. - 13 Thread take-up lever check window Look through the window to check the position of the take-up lever.